 and targeted to those interested in a range of environmental issues.
 The environmental assessment program is highly interdisciplinary, drawing upon natural or physical science training, project management experience and communications skills.
 The course content and the overall curriculum is based upon best practices as defined by the National Professional Science Master’s Association

 The worlds of science and business are increasingly interconnected, creating strong demand for employees who can combine scientific technical knowledge with skills in leadership, business and communications.
-The Science Managers Certificate
+The Science & Technology Managers Certificate

 , offered by KU Edwards Campus, comprises six eight-week academic courses, two credit hours each.
 This certificate is designed for scientists who have moved or anticipate moving into managerial roles in addition to their scientific duties.